HaoningJiang-space/HaoningJiang-space.github.io/_pages/about.md

 My research interests span the area of artificial intelligence, computer vision, computer graphics, machine learning, AI4science, reinforcement learning, HPC, with a special focus on 1) AI in drug design,  2) the AI in circuit design, and 3) Inverting gradient in Federated learning.

 Recent news:
+- First item
+- Second item
+- Third item
+- Fourth item

-1)2023.11        :First Prize in the South China Division of National College Challenge Computer System Design
+-2023.11        :First Prize in the South China Division of National College Challenge Computer System Design

-2)2024.1         :Second Prize in the ASC World Supercomputing Competition
+-2024.1         :Second Prize in the ASC World Supercomputing Competition

-3)2024.2         :Mathematical Modeling Competition
+-2024.2         :Mathematical Modeling Competition

-4)2024.12-2023.4 :Multi-agent in HEMS
+-2024.12-2023.4 :Multi-agent in HEMS

-5)2024.4         :Participate in the ASC World Supercomputing Finals and the High Performance Computing Summit,meeting the Turing Award winner Jack Dongarra
+-2024.4         :Participate in the ASC World Supercomputing Finals and the High Performance Computing Summit,meeting the Turing Award winner Jack Dongarra

-6)2023.7-2024.2  :A auto generator of PowerFet using gdstk
+-2023.7-2024.2  :A auto generator of PowerFet using gdstk

-7)2024.2-        :Table Tennis Hawk Eye and Action Scoring System
+-2024.2-        :Table Tennis Hawk Eye and Action Scoring System

-8)2024.3-2024.5  :Gradient inverting in Federated learning
+-2024.3-2024.5  :Gradient inverting in Federated learning